 In this case, the gap down created an opportunity for long-term oil traders to buy energy penny stocks at much lower prices.
 This proved to be a winning formula as oil stocks are very cyclical.
 But you wouldn’t know that unless you understand some of the industry’s fundamentals.

 This goes back to my original point: Education is EVERYTHING.
-Just because something gaps up, doesn’t mean you should buy it.
-Buyers from earlier in the week/month/year will see this as prime opportunity to become sellers.
-On the flip side, a gap down doesn’t always mean shares are “cheap”.
-It could just mean investors are losing confidence and prices can keep going lower.
-Understanding the fundamentals of individual companies and/or industries will help you identify the real opportunity in front of you if there is one.
+Just because something gaps up doesn’t mean you should buy it.
+Buyers from earlier in the week/month/year will see this as a prime opportunity to become sellers.
+On the flip side, a gap down doesn’t always mean shares are “cheap.”
+It could just mean investors are losing confidence, and prices can keep going lower.
+Understanding the fundamentals of individual companies and/or industries will help you identify the real opportunity in front of you, if there is one.

 Trading Penny Stocks For Beginners